Link Search Menu Expand Document

 Service Configuration and Registration

-Register it as singleton if you…
+Register as singleton when:

 public void ConfigureServices(IServiceCollection services)